Physics-informed Neural Networks with Periodic Activation Functions for Solute Transport in Heterogeneous Porous Media: Computational Experiments

-A PiNN with the same architecture is then employed to model the advection–dispersion solute transport in 2D domains with $D_x = D_y = 0.02~m^2/s$ and $\textbf{u} = (u_x, u_y)= (0.5, 0.0)~m/s$.
-The solute is injected again at a rate of $C_0 = 0.2 ~kg/m^2$ between $y_1 = 0.3~m$ and $y_2 = 0.7~m$.
-The PiNN's predictions for the concentration field at different times ($t=0.25~s,~0.50~s,~0.75~s,~1.00~s$) are shown in Fig.~\ref{fig:Results 103_2D_ad}.
-The concentration field at $t = 1.00~s$ is also compared with the analytical solution given by Eq.~(\ref{2D advection–diffusion}).
-The point-wise error shows that there is a good match between the PiNN's prediction and the analytical solution within the entire domain yielding $MSE = 1.54 \times 10^{-6}$.
+Two PiNN models with \textit{sin} and \textit{tanh} activation functions and the same architecture as discussed above are then employed to model the advection–dispersion solute transport in 2D domains with $D_x = D_y = 0.02~m^2/s$ and $\textbf{u} = (u_x, u_y)= (0.5, 0.0)~m/s$.
+The solute is injected again at a rate of $C_0 = 0.2 ~kg/m^3$ between $y_1 = 0.3~m$ and $y_2 = 0.7~m$.
+Table \ref{tab:my-tableCase12} reports the results of the comparison of these two models against the ground truth.
+The concentration fields predicted by PiNN with \textit{sin} activation function at different times ($t=0.25~s,~0.50~s,~0.75~s,~1.00~s$) are shown in Fig.~\ref{fig:Results 103_2D_ad}.
+The predictions of PiNNs for the concentration field at $t = 1.00~s$ are also compared with the analytical solution given by Eq.~(\ref{2D advection–diffusion}).
+The absolute point error shows that there is a good match between the PiNNs' predictions, with \textit{sin}, and the analytical solution within the entire domain yielding $MSE = 1.54 \times 10^{-6}$ that is about an order of magnitude more accurate compared to the PiNN with \textit{tanh} activation function while being nearly 31\% faster to be trained.

-The same PiNN model is also deployed to predict the solute transport in the 2D domain discussed above, but with line source injection (i.e., $y_1 = 0.0~m$ and $y_2 = 1.0~m$).
-A comparison between the PiNN's prediction and analytical solution for the concentration field at $t=0.75~s$ is shown in Fig.~\ref{fig:Results 103_2D_line}.
-As imposed by the boundary conditions, the contours are straight lines parallel to the $x=0$ boundary, which is predicted correctly by PiNN.
-The point-wise error shown in Fig.~\ref{fig:Results 103_2D_line} demonstrates excellent agreement between the PiNN's prediction and the ground truth yielding $MSE = 0.12 \times 10^{-6}$ that clearly signifies the PiNN model's capability to solve advection–dispersion equations.